 The common law right to distrain for arrears of rent was abolished, with effect from 6 April 2014, by the Tribunals, Courts and Enforcement Act 2007, 1which introduced new statutory provisions for enforcement by taking control of goods (the 'TCG procedure')2.

 A landlord under a lease of commercial premises may use the TCG procedure to recover from the tenant rent payable under the lease3.
 This power is referred to as CRAR (commercial rent arrears recovery)4.

-Using the TCG procedure to recover a sum means taking control of goods and selling them to recover that sum in accordance with the relevant statutory
+Using the TCG procedure to recover a sum means taking control of goods and selling them to

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and millions of others like it, sign-in to LexisLibrary or register for a free trial.

 EXISTING USER?
 SIGN IN

 TAKE A FREE TRIAL